What types of OTC medicines treat nausea and vomiting?

 Certain antihistamines may help prevent nausea and vomiting caused by motion sickness.
 These include dimenhydrinate (brand name: Dramamine) and meclizine hydrochloride (brand name: Dramamine Less Drowsy).

-How do antiemetic drugs work?
+How do antiemetic medicines work?

 Bismuth subsalicylate works by protecting the stomach lining.